-The "Authority responsible for this child" relates to the Post Adoption Support Service that has responsibility for supporting the child and their family.
+Parents will know the "Name of Post Adoption Support Service" who are responsible for supporting the child and their family.
 This will initially be the placing authority, and they remain responsible for three years following the Adoption Order.
 After that it falls to the Post Adoption Support Service for the region in which the child is resident.

-For example, if James was placed by the Dorset Adoption Support Service to a family resident on the Isle of Wight then he remains with Dorset Local Authority (Aspire Regional Adoption Agency) for 3 years after the Adoption Order is issued.
-After three years he is then the responsibility of the Post Adoption Support Service for the region in which he resides, in this case it would be Adopt South Regional Adoption Agency.
+For example, if James was placed by the Dorset Adoption Service to a family resident on the Isle of Wight then he remains with Dorset Local Authority (Aspire Regional Adoption Agency) for 3 years after the Adoption Order is issued.
+After three years it is then the responsibility of the Post Adoption Support Service for the region in which he resides to provide support, in this case it would be Adopt South Regional Adoption Agency.